zilliztech/zdoc/docs/tutorials/faqs/faq-collection.md

 1. Try creating [partitions](./manage-partitions) instead of collections.

-__How can I know if dynamic schema is enabled for my collection?__
+### How can I know if dynamic schema is enabled for my collection?{#how-can-i-know-if-dynamic-schema-is-enabled-for-my-collection}

 You can view the status of dynamic schema via Zilliz Cloud web console.
 Choose the collection and navigate to the __Schema__ tab.
 You can see if dynamic schema is enabled or not in the upper right corner.
 For more details, see [Enable Dynamic Field](./enable-dynamic-field).

 ![faq_dynamic_schema_enabled](/img/faq_dynamic_schema_enabled.png)

-__If dynamic schema was disabled when the collection was created, can I enable it later?__
+### If dynamic schema was disabled when the collection was created, can I enable it later?{#if-dynamic-schema-was-disabled-when-the-collection-was-created-can-i-enable-it-later}

 No. Once you have enabled/disabled dynamic schema when creating a collection, you cannot modify the status of dynamic schema later.
 For more details, see [Enable Dynamic Field](./enable-dynamic-field).

-__What are the indexing metric types supported by Zilliz Cloud?__
+### What are the indexing metric types supported by Zilliz Cloud?{#what-are-the-indexing-metric-types-supported-by-zilliz-cloud}

 Zilliz Cloud supports 3 types of metrics.